 CRM Meaning in Real Estate

 So, what does CRM mean in real estate, and how can it help with these issues?
-CRM is a go-to system across industries for providing top-notch service and smooth customer experiences.
+CRM is a go-to system used across industries, which helps provide quality service, interact with clients, and automate some routine tasks.
 And for real estate agencies, it can do so much more.
+Let’s take a look at how CRM works in real life, using some of our cases.

 Sales pipelines